mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 The primary goal of this project is to demonstrate the setup of an ML infrastructure that can facilitate the training of accurate models.
 It's not just about achieving high accuracy but about understanding and implementing the end-to-end process that makes ML development sustainable, scalable, and efficient.
 We will use a pretrained image classification model to classify the dog breed, given an image of the dog.
 This will be done by loading the pretrained model then using transfer learning we adapt the model to the dog breed classification dataset.

 ## Project Set Up and Installation
+Clone Github repository or download the starter files.
 Enter AWS  and open SageMaker Studio.
-Download the starter files.
-Download/Make the dataset available.
+Download and make the dataset available.
+Create notebook instance, load files to JupyterLab, start developing notebook.

+### Project Steps
+Project steps include
+- envionment setup,
+- data upload and exploration,
+- hyperparameter tuning,
+- model profiling and debugging,
+- model deploying and prediction.

 ## Dataset